strace - trace system calls and signals

 [pid 28772] <... select resumed> ) = 1 (in [3])

-Interruption of a (restartable) system call by a signal delivery
+The interruption of a (restartable) system call by a signal

-is processed differently as kernel terminates the system call and also
+delivery is handled differently, as the kernel terminates the system call

-arranges its immediate reexecution after the signal handler completes.
+and arranges for its immediate re-execution after the signal handler

 read(0, 0x7ffff72cf5cf, 1) = ?
 ERESTARTSYS (To be restarted)